joshualoehr/hyde/about.md

   **Description:** Fundamental concepts and ideas in natural language processing (NLP), and current research in the area; algorithms available for the processing of linguistic information and the underlying computational properties of natural languages.
 Word level, syntactic, and semantic processing from both a linguistic and an algorithmic perspective are considered.
 The focus is on modern quantitative techniques in NLP: using large corpora, including the web, statistical models for acquisition, disambiguation, and parsing.

-  **Coursework**
+  **Projects**
   * [N-Gram Language Model (Python)](https://github.com/joshualoehr/ngram-language-model): Python implementation of an N-gram language model with Laplace smoothing and sentence generation.
-  * [Various Assignments (Python)](https://github.com/joshualoehr/natural-language-processing): A hodge podge of small assignments from the course, which I should probably clean up and organize into more viewable.
+  * [Various Assignments (Python)](https://github.com/joshualoehr/natural-language-processing): A hodge podge of small assignments from the course, which I should probably clean up and organize into a more viewable form.
   * Automatic Summarization of Academic Papers (Python): Final project.
 Attempted to automatically summarize academic papers using an RNN.

   *Grade recieved:* **A** (4.0)